Overview of Court Process

 Step 5: Attorneys are appointed for youth when a contempt hearing is scheduled.
 There may be a cost to the parents for the attorney.
 Parents may contact the Office of the Public Defender at (206) 296-7662 for more information.
 OPD Fee Information.

 Step 6: An order of contempt may include coercive measures intended to improve the student's willingness to comply with the original order compelling attendance, including community service, fines, detention, or participation in community-based programs.

 Want to Find Out the Status of Your Truancy Case?

 Contact the school district in which your child is enrolled and ask for the Truancy or Attendance Secretary.
-(For contact information, visit the King County School District Contacts webpage.)
+(For contact information, see this list of King County School District Contacts.)